drug-design/course/docs/chapters/molecular-similarity.md

 ### 2D vs. 3D Descriptors

-Two-dimensional and three-dimensional descriptors also have  specific advantages and disadvantages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/2d-vs-3d-descriptors-ab20f8d2'><i class='fa fa-play' aria-hidden='true'></i></button>Two-dimensional and three-dimensional descriptors also have  specific advantages and disadvantages.
 While each descriptor also shows individual differences, the following general rules can be given: 2D descriptors perform well where invariant topological features constitute a given activity, they perform less well in the case of topologically more diverse molecules which all show the same property.
 3D descriptors on the other hand are able to identify structures with different topologies that still show the same activity, a capability often referred to as "scaffold hopping".
 On the other hand, they are slower and often found to be less efficient for example in virtual screening runs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer